Using your personal Information

 We take data security and privacy of our customers extremely seriously.
 We are constantly reviewing our systems and processes to ensure we abide by the GDPR principles.
 This is not limited to, but involves new policies and procedures for the following:

-We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to email@example.com.
+We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please call us on 0800 223 0324.
 You also have the right to lodge a complaint with the UK data protection regulator, the Information Commissioner's Office (“ICO”).
 For further information on your rights and how to complain to the ICO, please refer to the ICO website https://ico.org.uk/concerns